Visit Korea’s DMZ, the most fortified border in the world!

 You can also see tanks and war crafts used during the war.
 How cool!
 There’s even an amusement park near the Nuri Peace Park (you can reach it within 5~10 minutes on foot) where you and your whole family will have plenty of fun as well.

 Built in 1972, this three-storied building is called Imjingak, which is surrounded by several monuments, Unification Park, and North Korea Center.

 Inside the building, you can see exhibitions and collections of various relics and monuments related to the Korean War and subsequent South-North confrontations.
 In front of Imjingak, you can find this old train that used to take passengers to the northern end of the Korean Peninsula before the two Koreas divided.

 6. Gain a Deeper Understanding of the Korean War at the DMZ Theater

 After passing the security checkpoint, you will be able to visit tourist sites like the DMZ Exhibition Hall, which consists of a theater, Special Exhibition Hall, and many other facilities.

-The theater may not be fancy, but this place for sure helps you understand about the DMZ better.
-Here, you can watch a short 3D film about the Korean War, when and how the DMZ was created as well as the ecology of the DMZ.
+The theater may not be fancy, but this place for sure helps you understand the DMZ better.
+Here, you can watch a short 3D film about the Korean War, when and how the DMZ has been created as well as the ecology of the DMZ.
 Outside the theater, there are wonderful sculptures so go ahead and take photos to cherish the memories of your tour! 😉

 Inside the Special Exhibition Hall, you can find photographs and other materials found within the DMZ as well as this guy below.